Welcome. You might have questions, but this page won’t answer them.

 12. I’m going to cite this blog in my discovery motion!

 I would attempt to dissuade you from this horrific idea, but fear your decision is made.
 Instead, if you actually go through with it, please let me know when your motion is set for hearing.
 I may then apply for media credentials permitting me to video record the hearing and then post the video to this blog.
 Why?
 I suspect the hearing will resemble the end of Indiana Jones & The Temple of Doom where people are falling off bridges and cliffs into a river full of hungry crocodiles.
-I also suspect by citing this blog as persuasive legal authority, you too will be jumping off a cliff into a river of hungry crocodiles.
+By citing this blog as persuasive legal authority, you too will be jumping off a cliff into a river of hungry crocodiles.

 13. I want to link to your blog!